hyweljohnllewellyn/hywelme/_posts/2023-05-08-kia-niro-ev-3-month-honest-ownership-review-good-bad-uk.md

 ### Good - Vehicle to Load
 I really like the idea of the car being a mobile battery.

 In the UK as of 2023, There are surprisingly few EV cars having an ability to use the battery to charge other things.
 I was surprised that neither Tesla nor Volkswagen have this feature available.
 Note that Volkswagen have mentioned making this available, but yet to make it real.
 See [bidirectional-cars-2023](https://www.dcbel.energy/blog/2023/01/04/new-year-new-bidirectional-cars-2023-edition/) for a list of cars with bi-directional charging as of January 2023.
-[This](https://zecar.com/resources/which-electric-cars-have-bidirectional-charging) is also useful reference.

-The Kia Niro EV (level 3 and 4 trim in UK) come with this option, which effectively provides a 3-pin plug as standard, allowing drivers to power appliances directly from the car, with a maximum load up to 3.6kW.
+The Kia Niro EV (level 3 and 4 trim in UK) come with this option, which effectively provides a 3-pin plug as standard, allowing drivers to power appliances directly from the car, with a maximum load up to [3.6kW](https://zecar.com/resources/which-electric-cars-have-bidirectional-charging).

 This has been useful for plugging a laptop into the internal plug, located below the rear seats, giving a mobile office.